AlpineMapsOrg/cmake_scripts/docs/AddRepo.md

    where supported by Git and the remote.
 2. If a fetch is necessary, it should only download the minimum number of objects needed to resolve the specified commitish.
 This also applies to submodules.
-3. Failure to check out requested fixed revisions (including submodules) is fatal.
+3. Failure to check out the requested fixed revisions (including submodules) is fatal.

 ### R7.
 Recursive submodules